 Scottish farmer Sarah Boden poses for a photo at her farm -- the Sandamhor Farm -- on the Isle of Eigg.
 She is one of six women photographed by Sophie Gerrard.

 Shears and other tools stored on a wooden wall at Brackley Farm, located in the Scottish village of Dalmally in Argyll and Bute.

 After living in London, Gerrard returned to her native Scotland with a sense of nostalgia.
-She was on a mission to explore the landscape and try to understand the people responsible for maintaining it.
+She wanted to explore the landscape and understand the people responsible for maintaining it.

 Sybil MacPherson shears an animal on Brackley Farm.

 Lorraine Luescher comes from a long line of Scottish farmers.
 Seen here is her father's compass.